KshishAshish/Kritkal-Solutions/README.md

 ## Money-Heist Social Network App

 It's a basic application like Facebook or Twitter with feeds and profiles where you can connect with your friends.
 It's Front-end model built in React js in 48 hours for the placement drive of Kritikal Solutions.
+You can run the demo here : https://heist-app.web.app/

 ## Login